The Mathematics Departmental Scholar program is the Department’s most rigorous program and is intended to prepare students for graduate school.

 It is recommended that students who attempt this program follow a timeline as such:

 First year at UCLA: Complete or have credit from another institution/standardized test (AP or IB Exams) all lower-division Calculus-based courses (Math 31A, 31B, 32A, 32B, 33A, 33B).
 If possible take 115AH in spring.

 Second year at UCLA: Complete Math 115AH (Honors Linear Algebra), Math 115B (Linear Algebra), Math 131AH (Honors Analysis) and 131BH (Honors Analysis).
-Completion of these courses will provide a strong foundation for the Basic Qualifying Exam, which is a crucial component of completing the Scholars program.
-Students are encouraged to apply to
+Begin preparation for Basic Exam (offered Sept. and March) using online copies of past exams.

 Fourth year at UCLA: Complete remaining graduate level courses for the Masters Degree.

 Successful completion of this course plan, graduate level courses (minimum 8/maximum 11 for the Masters) and the Basic Qualifying Exam will result in the granting of the BS/MA concurrently.
 Students must also meet the University's requirement of a 3.5 overall grade point average and a 3.5 overall grade point average in the major (http://www.honors.ucla.edu/other-programs/departmental-scholars/).

 More information on the Basic Exam and Dates: (http://www.math.ucla.edu/grad/new-students ).